This post includes affiliate links.

 This free crochet pattern is called the Lemon Peel Hat.
 The pattern uses the lemon peel stitch and has a ribbed brim as well as a faux fur pom-pom on top.

 Sometimes, you just need to crochet something simple and mindless.
 That is what I thought right before I went to Creativation last weekend.
-Seriously, I was so overwhelmed with all the preparations and having to work ahead, that I just need a project that goes quick such that I could watch TV and chat with my hubby at the same time.
+Seriously, I was so overwhelmed with all the preparations and having to work ahead, that I just needed a project that goes quickly so that I could watch TV and chat with my hubby at the same time.

 Well, I will tell you that the Lemon Peel Stitch for the Lemon Peel Hat covers all those requirements.
 I was able to watch TV and not worry to much about my stitches as it was only 2 on repeat.